 You’ll drive about 1 hour to get from Cody to the East Entrance of Yellowstone.
 But when you reach the East Entrance, you’ll still have another 30 minutes or so to get to Fishing Bridge.
 That’s 1.5 hours of driving just to get to the main park loop road — it’s still another 20 minutes to Canyon Village.
 And if you want to go to Old Faithful, you’ll be in the car for almost 3 hours each way!

-My recommendation if you want to experience Cody is to book lodging here separately from your Yellowstone sightseeing.
+My recommendation, if you want to experience Cody, is to book lodging here separately from your Yellowstone sightseeing.
 Spend a night or two in Cody before moving on to lodging that’s closer to (or inside of) the national park.
+Click here to see lodging options in Cody.

 Should I Stay in One Hotel to See Both Yellowstone and Grand Teton?

-I don’t recommend staying in one hotel to visit both Grand Teton and Yellowstone National Parks.
+I don’t recommend staying in one hotel to visit both Grand Teton National Park and Yellowstone National Park.
 If you want to take advantage of your time in Yellowstone, I suggest staying closer to Yellowstone.

-Some people day trip from Grand Teton up to Yellowstone, or vice versa, and that’s fine if it’s the only way you can make time to see the parks.
-But it’s about a 1.5-hour drive from the town of Jackson to Yellowstone’s South Entrance, and driving that route each day will significantly cut into your sightseeing time in Yellowstone.
+Some people day trip from Grand Teton National Park up to Yellowstone, or vice versa, and that’s fine if it’s the only way you can make time to see the parks.
+But it’s about a 1.5-hour drive from Jackson Hole up to Yellowstone’s South Entrance, and driving that route each day will significantly cut into your sightseeing time in Yellowstone.

 If you have the time, it makes more sense to book separate hotels for each park.